AnotherButler/documentation_docs/Docs/publishing_guide.md

 Note:

 1. Please follow the general [Doxygen guidelines](http://www.stack.nl/~dimitri/doxygen/) to write your comments.
-1. To generate a main page for your Doxygen, please create a markdown file in your repository's root called ``DOXYGEN_FRONTPAGE.md``.
+1. The main page for your Doxygen is the ``readme.md`` file in the directory's root.
+Please make sure it makes sense.